Pricing and Hedging Derivative Securities

 What Are Derivatives?

-Derivative securities are financial instruments whose values are derived from an underlying asset, index, or rate.
+A derivative security is a financial instruments whose value is derived from an underlying asset, index, or rate.

 • Underlying assets can be: